 Elyana Ren is a proud Hufflepuff and unquenchable bookworm.
 She grew up in the middle of the Pacific, but found herself after moving to the Pacific Northwest.
 Her work features the authentic experience of being disabled, neurodivergent, and queer.
 When she isn't writing, she uses the creative arts to empower others to trust and love their own voice.
 Elyana can be found on Twitter @aprismuncovered and on A Prism Uncovered.
 If she isn’t there, she is probably in the company of a few good books, her guide dog, and her collection of plushies.
 Actually, always check there first.

-Rachel is a reader, writer, and grad student who was diagnosed with autism at the age of 25.
+Rachel is a writer, reader, and graduate student who was diagnosed with autism at the age of 25.
 Since then, she has fallen in love with researching and writing about the topic.
-She spends her free time browsing bookstores, crocheting blankets, listening to true crime podcasts, and falling down YouTube rabbit holes.
+She spends her free time browsing bookstores, crocheting blankets, and listening to true crime podcasts.
 Rachel lives in Central Texas with her husband, cat, and various succulents.
 Read more of her work at http://www.rachelastrickland.com.

 Ralph James Savarese is the author of two books, Reasonable People: A Memoir of Autism and Adoption (Other Press, 2007) and See It Feelingly: Classic Novels, Autistic Readers, and the Schooling of a No-Good English Professor (Duke UP, 2018).
 He is also the co-editor of three collections, including the first on the concept of neurodiversity.
 A fourth, The Futures of Neurodiversity, is under contract with the Modern Language Association.
 In 2012-2013, he was a neurohumanities fellow at Duke University’s Institute for Brain Sciences.
 A documentary about his son’s inclusion journey appeared on PBS in 2017 and won a Peabody Award.
 Titled Deej, it follows DJ from high school to Oberlin College, where he was that institution's first nonspeaking student with autism.
 Ralph teaches American literature, creative writing, and disability studies at Grinnell College in Iowa.